tdwg/process/review_manager.md

 Inform the Author what if any steps need to be taken before seeking approval from the Executive Committee to advance the submission to Public Review. **~~If reviewers have used Word's Track Changes, then the documents are not anonymous.~~ You may need to export these reviews into a format that maintains reviewer anonymity to the Author. ~~You can for example, use Save As in Word and use the Security button to remove personal information.~~** You may wish to combine all salient parts of reviews into a single document for the Author.

-Subsequent reviews (by the engaged Reviewers) is usual.
+Subsequent Public Reviews (by the engaged expert Reviewers) is usual.

 As the Process dictates, the final decision for advancing the submission to Public Review is in the hands of the Executive Committee.
 An email should therefore then be sent to [secretariat@tdwg.org](mailto:secretariat@tdwg.org) for distribution to the Executive Committee.
 The email should request a decision concerning progress to Public Review.
 The Executive will discuss the submission and provide a decision within 30 days.

 # 4 Public Review

-The public review is complementary to the individual reviews. **Public comment must be open for at least 30 days (see Section 5.1).** Anyone except the Review Manager can post comments to the Public Review.
+The Public Review is complementary to the individual expert Reviews. **Public comment must be open for at least 30 days (see Section 5.1).** Anyone except the Review Manager can post comments to the Public Review.
 The reason for this is that it is important for the Review Manager to remain independent in the public eye.
 It is the Review Manager who makes the two key recommendations to the TDWG Executive Committee.
 The Author is free to post comments as a response to the other comments posted.

-To advance the submission to public review, an acceptable set of documents must have been submitted by the Author to the Review Manager.
+To advance the submission to Public Review, an acceptable set of documents must have been submitted by the Author to the Review Manager.

 | [See issue #10](https://github.com/tdwg/process/issues/10) submission materials |
 | :--- |